-Therefore, as waste feed materials become more sought after, we contend that there are some very valuable Dry Anaerobic Digestion secrets out there which, if you ignore them, now you will later live to regret that you didn’t discover them here and now, for yourself.
+Therefore, as waste feed materials become more sought after, we contend that there are some very valuable Dry Anaerobic Digestion secrets out there which extend the range of digestable biogas feedstocks.
+If you ignore this, now and stick to wet feedstock AD only, you will later live to regret that you didn’t discover them here and now, for yourself.

 The wise AD project planner is looking at adopting the dry anaerobic digestion process.
 So, read on and find out about our 5 dry AD “secrets” below: